Find out about the VAT liability of insurance transactions and insurance related services.

 The term ‘agent’ or ‘intermediary’ by definition means someone acting on behalf of someone else in effecting something with a third party.
 Whilst we accept that the insurance exemption is not restricted to traditional brokers and agents, to qualify as an ‘insurance agent’, UK law requires a person to be acting as an intermediary between an insurer and an insured party (or a potential insured party).
 This means that, for the purposes of the VAT exemption, insurance brokers, professional insurance agents and other intermediaries must all be acting ‘in an intermediary capacity’ when supplying a ‘related service’.

 To be acting in an intermediary capacity a business will be acting somewhere in the chain of supply of a contract of insurance.
-This doesn’t necessarily mean they will have direct contact with the insurer or the insured party because there can be more that one intermediary in a chain.
+This does not necessarily mean they will have direct contact with the insurer or the insured party because there can be more than one intermediary in a chain.
 It does mean that at one end of the chain there will be a business which has direct contact with the insured party (or potential insured party) and at the other end there will be a business which has direct contact with the insurer.

 9.3 Loss adjusters and similar experts

-If you’re a loss adjuster, average adjuster, motor assessor, surveyor or other expert (see paragraph 9.3.1), your services (such as assessing damage or investigating potential fraud) are normally standard rated.
+If you’re a loss adjuster, average adjuster, motor assessor, surveyor or other expert (see paragraph 9.3.1), your services (such as assessing damage or investigating potential fraud) are normally standard-rated.
 If you also provide insurance claims handling services, but your services will be exempt when you’re acting as the agent of the insurer when supplying those services.
 For your services to qualify for exemption, all of the following conditions must be met:

 - you provide insurance claims handling services (see paragraph 8.5) under a contract of insurance or reinsurance